turingschool/lesson_plans/ruby_02-web_applications_with_ruby/templating-and-wireframing.markdown

 - [Mockingbird](https://gomockingbird.com/home)
 - [Lovely Charts](http://lovelycharts.com/)

-Pen and paper or a whiteboard is the preferred way unless there's a reason you need to use a wireframing tool.
+Pen/paper or a whiteboard is the preferred way unless there's a reason you need to use a wireframing tool.
 Reasons may include working remotely with a team.

 ## Practice